The Ayam Cemani is an unusual chicken to say the least.

 What Is It Like To Own Ayam Cemanis?

-This is an active chicken that does enjoy to roam.
+This is an active chicken that enjoys roaming.

 If you have to keep them penned you should make sure they have lots of space and perches.
 However they would really prefer to free range and will benefit tremendously if they can wander.